Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-In reality, the schedule of \textsc{pt} should not be adjusted frequently considering people’s expectation for its reliability.
-A reasonable changing frequency should be more than 6 months, which allows the transit operator to notice the public, and gives people enough time to be prepared for the new schedule.
-However, using $N_B = $6 month will lead to a high computational load.
-Based on our numerical test, given a specific bus schedule, the system will become stable in one or two weeks when only \textsc{am}o\textsc{d} updates its supply.
-Thence, any value of $N_B$ that is greater than two weeks is equivalent to 6 months because the system state will not change after 2 weeks. $N_B = 30$ days is used in this study, which is able to simulate the long-period updating frequency of the bus.
-The system evaluation indicators (Table \ref{tab_stakeholder}) are recorded during the simulation process and returned at the end of the model.
+In practice, the PT schedules do not adjust frequently.
+A reasonable period should be more than three to six months, which allows the transit operators to notify the passengers and gives people enough time to adapt to the new schedule.
+Based on our numerical test, however, given a specific bus schedule, the system will stabilize in one or two weeks when only the AMoD updates its supply.
+Therefore, any values of $N_B$ that are greater than two weeks are equivalent because the system state will not change after two weeks.
+In this study, $N_B = 30$ days was used to simulate the long-period updating frequency of the bus.
+The system evaluation indicators (Table \ref{tab_stakeholder}) were recorded during the simulation and returned at the end of the model.

-In terms of supply updating, we propose a heuristic algorithm, which applied to both \textsc{am}o\textsc{d} and \textsc{pt}.
-Since we have assumed that the spatial and temporal demand to be fixed, the profits across different time periods and routes are independent.
-In other words, we assume people are not changing their departure times if they observe fewer cars or buses in a time period, and profits then should be only functions of supply.
+It is worth noting that Algorithm \ref{alg_simulation} is designed for the \emph{both-adjustable} scenario.
+When AV or PT are not allowed to update their supplies, Algorithm \ref{alg_simulation} is revised with the corresponding supply updating steps removed.
+The IBR algorithm for estimating NE (i.e. the \emph{NE} scenario) is different from Algorithm \ref{alg_simulation} and thus elaborated in Section \ref{sim_NE}.

+In terms of supply updates, we proposed a heuristic algorithm, which applied to both AMoD and PT.
+Specifically, for AMoD, at the beginning of a day, the algorithm determines the AV fleet size for each hour in the day.
+For PT, at the beginning of a month, the algorithm determines the PT headway for each route and each hour for all days in the month.

-For example, $p_B^{l,t,d}$, the profit of bus route $l$ in time interval $t$ on day $d$ only depends on the headway of route $l$ in time interval $t$ on day $d$.
-Then, we can adjust the supply of $l$ in the same time period $S_B^{l,t,d}$ to improve the corresponding profit as a single-variable optimization problem.
-Similarly for \textsc{am}o\textsc{d}, if the profit $p_A^{t,d}$ is greater than $p_A^{t,d-1}$, we know that the last change of supply $C_A^{t,d-1}$ led to the profit increase.
-Thereupon, we can continue the increase of the fleet size of the same time period in the next day.
+In this study, we assume the profits across different time periods and routes are independent, which leads to a simple univariate optimization problem for each route and time period combination.
+For example, $p_B^{l,t,d}$, the profit of bus route $l$ at time interval $t$ on day $d$ only depends on the headway of route $l$ at time interval $t$ on day $d$.
+Then, we can adjust the supply of $l$ in the same time interval $S_B^{l,t,d}$ to improve the corresponding profit as a single-variable optimization problem.
+Similarly for AMoD, if the profit $p_A^{t,d}$ is greater than $p_A^{t,d-1}$, the last change in supply $C_A^{t,d-1}$ will lead to the profit increase.
+Thereupon, we can continue increasing the fleet size of the same time period on the next day.